The Need for A Digital Marketing Framework

 - Build a relationship with them

 Your prospects or customers do a few things before they are ready to buy.
-If your product or service is complex or expensive, the buying process will be longer and involve more steps.
+If your product or service is complex or expensive, the buyers journey will be longer and involve more steps.
 The process is faster and shorter for simpler and cheaper products.

 In Joe’s case, before buying the mobile phone, he will most certainly do the following: